pcar22/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on kickstarter data to uncover trends
+Performing analysis on kickstarter data
+## Testing the image upload
+This should be the image file.
+Still working on learning this process.